 Thank you for your interest in the MEC’s Student Leadership Program (SLP).
 The SLP was designed to empower emerging student leaders who have a passion for social justice education, community development, and cultural competency.
 Students selected for this program will work within one of six MEC agencies along other dedicated student leaders to produce University-sponsored programs and initiatives that have a positive impact on campus.
-Appointments will be decided in the Spring semester with tenure beginning in August 2017 to May 2018.
+Appointments will be decided in the Spring semester with tenure beginning in May 2021 for one year.

 The Student Leadership Program is a year‐long leadership and professional development program aimed at all full‐time students at UT-Austin.
 Through our Agencies, students are tasked with developing programs and events with the aims of promoting community development, social justice education, as well as professional and personal leadership.
 Agency officers work within a diverse team of peers to engage with their respective communities, collect and assess community needs, and create programs, initiatives and campaigns throughout the academic year.
 Each year, our Agencies produce over 35 programs for the UT-Austin community.
 Some programs/initiatives include: